yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 ### `link_to` {#file.link_to}

-Url of the file points to, if it's a symlink.
+URL of the file points to, if it's a symlink.

 |      |        |
 | ---- | ------ |